© 2009-2022 – BACKPACKERBOY

 Separating the contents of your backpack is a great way to stay organised, and one way to do this whilst keeping things dry is to use individual waterproof dry bags.
 As well as compartmentalising your belongings, you can feel confident that your belongings are protected from rain or sudden submersions in water.

-Ensure that the dry bags are properly closed and sealed securely and all the air is expelled before packing so they don’t take up excess room.
+Ensure that the dry bags are properly closed and sealed securely and that all the air is expelled before packing so they don’t take up excess room.

 Rain covers offer an extra layer of protection, but they’re unlikely to be super effective in heavier downpours as they may leave sections of your bag exposed to the elements.
 Ensure the above steps are carried out first and use a rain cover as an extra layer of precaution or only in light showers.